 So, what people have used bioluminescence for until now is mostly to look at gene expression in day and night cycles, famously known as circadian rhythms.
 A large number of genes are up- or down-regulated over these 24-hour cycles, and these changes happen over periods of hours.
 Using other methods, it was possible to capture the signal of a large group of cells.
 However, with bioluminescence microscopy people can look at the rhythms of every individual cell and also the whole population of cells under study.

-With a specialised microscope like the LV200 from Olympus, together with recently developed luciferases that are much brighter, we can now study processes that happen much faster.
-For example, you can look at calcium signalling that happens within seconds.
+With a specialized microscope like the LV200 from Evident, together with recently developed luciferases that are much brighter, we can now study processes that happen much faster.
+For example, you can look at calcium signaling that happens within seconds.
 You can also start looking at how proteins move within cells and see changes on a minute-to-minute or a second-to-second basis.
-You can also start to look at how proteins interact with each other and where in the cells they interact.
+You can also start to look at how proteins interact with each other and wherein the cells they interact.

 These are the major applications that we currently have, but I am sure there are many more to come, now that we have both the reagents and the instrumentation available to image faster and with more detail.

 How does bioluminescence microscopy differ from other types of microscopy?

 There are a couple of differences.
 For brightfield or fluorescence microscopy you need a light source.
 But as I mentioned earlier, in bioluminescence you have an enzyme and a substrate which undergo a chemical reaction that produces light and so you do not need an external light source.

 As for the microscope, you can use a traditional microscope, but those instruments are not designed for the very limited amount of light you get in luminescence.
 In traditional microscopes, light is reflected by mirrors or passes through additional lenses or prisms in the light path and you lose some of the light at each of these elements.